-One potential option to implement is the use of a donor advised fund, DAF.
+One potential option to implement is the use of a donor-advised fund, DAF.
 Simply put, a DAF is an entity that allows donors to make charitable contributions, receive an immediate tax benefit and then distribute donations from the fund over a period of time.
-Typically, the maximum tax savings occurs if you gift shares of the company into the DAF before finalizing your business sale contract.
+Typically, the maximum tax savings occur if you gift shares of the company into the DAF before finalizing your business sale contract.
 That said, even if you make a gift post-closing, you still have the benefit of making a single deposit, getting a tax break, and then distributing funds to charities you wish to support in future years.

 Grow Your Assets

 Wealth is built through concentration, but it is maintained through diversification.
 Many business owners have known just one investment strategy – to invest in their business – any other strategy, regardless of how conservative it might be, may be beyond their comfort level.